Interested in helping mentor our students? Sign up here!

 Mentorship Workshop Application

 Students who are interested in attending the workshop and would like to request funding to do so must fill out a short application.
 Student funding for PLMW operates on a reimbursement model: applicants selected for support will have a portion of their travel, housing, and/or registration fees reimbursed by PLMW after the conference.
-More information about the application will be available soon.

 If you have an accepted presentation at a SPLASH event and need travel support, please consider applying for SIGPLAN PAC funding.